 Also, I’m not one to go on about sex scenes.
 I’m not exactly sure how – but she has this way of making them incredibly steamy and evocative without being graphic.
 Probably helped by the narrators.
 I felt myself blushing a little while making dinner last night.

 Note: I originally read this.
 Awesome.
 Then I found our library had the original audiobooks of the first 6 books (single narrators, various).
 Pretty good.
 THEN!
 Then the series was rerecorded in Dual Narration style with Patrick Lawlor & Melanie Ewbank.
 Fantastic!
 Amazing!
 I’m in LOVE with these narrations.
 I own them all.
 And if it were possible to wear out digital copies of something, I’d have done it by now.

 I cannot say enough fabulous things about Patrick Lawlor and Melanie Ewbank.
 They are both stellar narrators – voices, accents, emotions, and giving each character their own unique sound.
 My only complaint is in regards to pacing/speed.
-Lawlor speaks at a much quicker pace than Ewbank (I think they recognized this at some point because I don’t find it to be as big a disparity in later books).
+Lawlor speaks at a much quicker pace than Ewbank (I think they recognized this at some point because I don’t find it to be as big a disparity in other books).
 I found myself having to adjust narration speed between narrators for it to be more cohesive.

 Trigger Warnings (possible spoilers):

 Parent dying of cancer.
 Hostage situation.
 Military battle.

 My Favorite Quotes